UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 When matched, a little sprite should pop up above them, just like when a shape is matched in CROPS!

+- ITEM REFACTOR:
+Gold-compass: currently too basic.
+It needs to do something else.
+How about this:
+IDEA: "Set money to $13.
+Destroy 2 random curses"

 ## SPIKE: SIMPLE Anti-archetype items:
 - "If there are no REPEATER items on the plot, do XYZ"
 - "If there are no items with `Reroll` trigger on the plot, do XYZ"